National champions: Clemson dominates Alabama in every aspect, wins Dabo Swinney's second title

 Everything.

-Lawrence was sensational in the biggest game of his career, passing for 347 yards with three touchdowns and no semblance of nerves in sight with 20 of 32 completions.
-He set up Clemson’s first score of the night with a 62-yard dime to Higgins that ultimately became a touchdown thanks to a vicious 17-yard Travis Etienne run, and he flashed his NFL-ready arm all night as the 19-year-old no one could look away from.
-As for his playmakers, Ross torched his home-state team on the national stage as he busted out for six catches with 153 yards and a touchdown, one of his catches including a one-handed snag on the sideline that had jaws dropping.
+Lawrence, 19, was sensational in the biggest game of his career, passing for 347 yards with three touchdowns and no semblance of nerves.
+He set up Clemson’s second touchdown with a 62-yard pass to Higgins, followed by a 17-yard touchdown run by Etienne.

+As for Lawrence's playmakers, Ross torched his home-state team on the national stage as he busted out for six catches with 153 yards and a touchdown, one of his catches an amazing one-handed snag on the sideline.
 Etienne was relentless with both his speed and his physicality, running for 86 yards and two touchdowns on 14 carries, while he also had a receiving touchdown.
 Higgins added 81 yards and a score on three catches.

-Defensively, Clemson’s secondary was able to put to bed questions about its consistency as the cornerbacks played the best games of their seasons.
+Defensively, Clemson’s secondary was able to put to bed questions about its consistency as the cornerbacks played their best game of the season.
 A.J.
-Terrell got things rolling with an explosive pick-6 in the opening minutes of the game and Trayvon Mullen, the defensive MVP, had an interception of his own for a return of 46 yards, as well as a sack for a loss of 11 yards.
+Terrell got things rolling with an explosive pick-6 in the opening minutes of the game and Trayvon Mullen, the defensive MVP, had an interception and 46-yard return as well as a sack for a loss of 11 yards.

-The defensive line did what it does and ultimately, Christian Wilkins, Austin Bryant and Clelin Ferrell’s decisions to return to school ended exactly how they planned.

 What went wrong